 Yes, but the degree of safety depends on the vehicle.
 The Insurance Institute for Highway Safety (IIHS) and the US Government's National Highway Traffic Safety Administration (NHTSA) both perform crash tests and evaluate car safety features and tech to determine vehicle safety ratings.
 To get a better idea of how safe a particular model is, check its IIHS and NHTSA safety ratings.

-Yes, but you'll likely have to shop used.
-New cars typically have a price point above $15,000.
+Yes, but only if you buy a used vehicle.
+New cars typically have a price point above $20,000.

 Yes.
 You can find several larger models worth considering in our guide on the best cars to buy in Canada.